 Italian Higher Advanced 2 (MLT317)

-Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in the foreign language, the unit also comprises 64 hours of monitored private study.
+Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in Italian, the unit also comprises 64 hours of monitored private study.

 - University credits: 10

 - University levels: 1-4

 - Pre-requisite: MLT316, A level + 1 year or stay abroad, CEF B2+

 - Public: Students, members of staff, members of the public